Layr-Labs/eigenx-kms/kms.md

 1. **Generate ephemeral RSA key pair** (4096-bit) for the request
 2. **Calculate RSA key hash**: Compute the SHA-256 hash of the RSA public key PEM with the `ENV_REQUEST_RSA_KEY` header
-3. **Request attested JWT with nonce**: Request a JWT from the Google Confidential Space attestation service with the RSA key hash as the `nonce` field (specifically the `eat_nonce` claim)
+3. **Request attested JWT with nonce**: Request a JWT from Intel Trust Authority (via Google Confidential Space) with the RSA key hash as the `eat_nonce` field
 4. **Create authentication payload**:
    ```json
    {